rohit-purandare/ShelfBridge/wiki/troubleshooting/FAQ.md

 - **Sync takes longer**: But completes successfully
 - **No data loss**: Requests are queued, not dropped
 - **API protection**: Prevents errors from exceeding limits

+**Recent Fix (v1.7.1+)**: Fixed shared rate limit buckets that were causing incorrect request counts.
+Each service now has its own separate rate limit tracking.

 ### Progress isn't updating
 Possible causes: